Saatarko/movies_rec_system/README.md

 - Scikit-learn (KMeans), Implicit ALS
 - Autoencoder, PyTorch (RatingPredictor)
 - Docker images: saatarko/rec:latest
-- Interactive mockup is available at https://rec-67o4.onrender.com:
-(*Warning, the server goes into sleep mode after 48 hours of inactivity.
-Any request will wake it up from this state, but it will take about 20-30 minutes (the server will load datasets of about 1.5 GB into memory))

 ---
 ## Introduction
 **Goal**: Build a recommender system capable of handling cold start and dynamic user/movie addition scenarios.